(651) 400-0145 info@bmcautos.com Employment

 Current Use.

-Our Definition of Current Use is simply How many miles has the vehicle been used in the last Five (or Ten) Years.
-(We also ask if there was a reason the car was removed from service recently, or in the past.)
+Our Definition of Current Use is simply How many miles has the vehicle been used in the last Five to Ten Years.
+We often also ask if there was a reason the car was removed from service.
 It Matters Not- the year produced, nor the total miles on older equipment.
-When our check-in (Queue) form is filled in, one question noted is about current miles Driven: How many miles has the vehicle been driven in the last Five Years.
-As we start with this, we have a better idea of what we need to look for in a car.
-Rubber hardens & Rots.
-Liquid chemicals change properties and collect Varnish, sludge and water.
+When our check-in (Queue) form is filled in, one question scrutinized is current miles Driven: How many miles has the vehicle been driven in the last Five Year?
+As we start with this, we have a better idea of what we need to look towards in a project.
+Rubber hardens & rots.
+Liquids change chemical properties collecting varnish, sludge and moisture.
 Machined surfaces Deteriorate.
-Gaskets get soft, eaten, and fail.
-Certain items found around an automobile, just like a loaf of Bread, have an Expiry date, or shelf life- Batteries, Petrol, and Tyres.
+Gaskets get soft/hard, eaten, and fail.
+Certain items found around an automobile, just like a loaf of Bread, have an Expiry Date, or shelf life- Batteries, Petrol, and Tyres.

-Current use is just one of our Questions used before we begin.
-It answers a lot of questions to help us determine a proper path to get you back on the road.
+Miles driven and most current use is just one of our directions to get an understanding of any project before we begin.
+This points us in a good direction and helps determine a proper path to get you back on the road.

 -BMC.